Something Like That: Critical reception

 Natalie Nichols, writing for the Los Angeles Times, called it "a breezy recollection of young love" with "clever turns of phrase."
 Ed Masley of The Arizona Republic called the song "feel-good" and reminiscent of the work of Tom Petty.
 Kevin John Coyne of Country Universe gave the song an A grade, saying that "through its vivid, detail-laden approach, the lyric effectively hones [sic] in on the fact that the experience of one's first love is, in itself, unforgettable."
 He also states that the point of the song "is driven home by a sprightly piano hook, toe-tapping rhythm, and wildly catchy singalong-friendly chorus – a one-two punch that helps the record make an impression both as a great lyric and as a fun, catchy listen."

-Music video

-The music video was directed by Scott Scovill, and produced by Moo TV.
-It premiered on CMT on July 2, 1999, during The CMT Delivery Room.
-It features McGraw on his touring.
+In 2024, Rolling Stone ranked the song at number 110 on its 200 Greatest Country Songs of All Time list.